AdobeDocs/workfront.en/help/reports-and-dashboards/reports/reporting-elements/modify-column-width-order.md

 # Modify column width and order

-The following are guidelines about how column widths work in `Adobe Workfront`:
+The following are guidelines about how column widths work in Adobe Workfront:

 <ul>
- <li><span>Workfront</span> defines the width of columns in lists and reports, by default.</li>
+ <li>Workfront defines the width of columns in lists and reports, by default.</li>
- <li> <p><span>Workfront</span> automatically adjusts the width of the columns according to the <code>valueformat </code>information in the all the lists and reports, unless otherwise specified in the text mode of the column.</p> <note type="note">
+ <li> <p>Workfront automatically adjusts the width of the columns according to the <code>valueformat </code>information in the all the lists and reports, unless otherwise specified in the text mode of the column.</p> <note type="note">
-   <span>Workfront</span> does not adjust the width of the columns according to the
+   Workfront does not adjust the width of the columns according to the
    <code>valueformat </code>information in the lists available in the Setup and Reports areas.
   </note> <p>The <code>valueformat</code> value defines what kind of information displays in the column.
 For example, columns that display a number are narrower than columns that display the Description field.</p> </li>
- <li> <p>You can customize the width of the columns in your <span>Workfront</span> lists and reports to match your needs, depending on what kind of information you want to display in columns.</p> <p>You can modify the width of columns temporarily, while viewing a list or report, or permanently, by adjusting the width of the column in the view builder.
+ <li> <p>You can customize the width of the columns in your Workfront lists and reports to match your needs, depending on what kind of information you want to display in columns.</p> <p>You can modify the width of columns temporarily, while viewing a list or report, or permanently, by adjusting the width of the column in the view builder.
 For information about modifying the width of columns temporarily, see the <a href="#consider" class="MCXref xref">Considerations when temporarily modifying the width and order of columns</a> section in this article.</p> </li>
- <li> <p>Columns that appear in built-in views have widths previously defined by <span>Workfront</span> that are hard coded.
+ <li> <p>Columns that appear in built-in views have widths previously defined by Workfront that are hard coded.
 To modify these widths, you must manually update the width of these columns using text mode in the view builder.</p> <p>For information about modifying the column in text mode, see <a href="../../../reports-and-dashboards/reports/custom-view-filter-grouping-samples/view-edit-column-width-permanently.md" class="MCXref xref">View: permanently edit the width of a column</a>.</p> </li>
 </ul>

 ## Access requirements